 What is the best transcription foot pedal?
 From my personal experience, it’s the Infinity IN-USB-1 transcription foot pedal.
-Believe me, I don’t make that statement rightly.
+Believe me, I don’t make that statement lightly.
 And I’ sticking my neck out here, though justifiably, proclaiming that the Infinity is the best transcription foot pedal.

 But, we’ve jumped the gun.
 I’ll get into the reasons why I consider the Infinity 1 to be the best transcription foot pedal, but before I get to that, why do you need a transcription foot pedal and what are the 3 key things to consider when buying a transcription foot pedal.